tonyvx/007x/hr_efficiency/HR_Analysis.md

 ```
 ## [1] 0.48
 ```
-####Linear model _lm_time_spend_ prediction with a correlation coefficent of 0.87 is providing a good prediction of time spent in company by employees with an RMSE of 0.48 years.
+####Linear model _lm_time_spend_ prediction with a correlation coefficient of 0.87 is providing a good prediction of time spent in company by employees with an RMSE of 0.48 years.

 ###Logistic Regression Analysis

-Lets build a model to __predict if the employee will leave__
+Let's build a model to __predict if the employee will leave__

 #### Data